copyrite/LwotcMinimalText/XComGame.md

 ## Full Override
 Use your GREMLIN to shutdown or permanently control an enemy robot.
 Permanently controlled MECs that survive the mission become Resistance MECs.
-* Success chance is based on a contest of your Hack and target's Hack Defense.
+* Success chance is based on a contest of your hack and target's hack defense.
 * Greater Shutdown stuns the target for 6 actions.
 * Master Enemy permanently controls the target and gives it a stat bonus.
 If it is a MEC and it survives, it will become a Resistance MEC in the mission region.
 * {% AP1 ET %}